fineanmol/plant-tree/README.md

-🌳 Updated on Sun, 09 Feb 2025 13:46:01 GMT
+🎄 Updated on Tue, 11 Feb 2025 07:29:51 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Simplicity is the soul of efficiency."